 Jasuto allows you to visually construct your own synths/effects and use them to make sequences all on your device!

-Includes a fully-featured sampler to record/resample/edit as well as create entirely new samples by drawing right in the app.
+Includes a fully-featured sampler (now in stereo) to record/resample/edit as well as create entirely new samples by drawing right in the app.

 Jasuto uses the relative position of nodes and their connections to control the sound.
 So the scene not only represents the synthesis structure, but also a custom multi-touch control surface.